ptupitsyn/ptupitsyn.github.io/_posts/2026-04-09-Apache-Ignite-Partition-Awareness.md

 * Opening a new connection is expensive (TCP handshake, authentication, etc.)
 * Opening a new connection does not always succeed (network issues, node down, etc.)
 * Partition assignment can be stale

+In other words, we work with what we have.
+A good analogy is water pipes.
+The water flows where it can.
+If the direct pipe is blocked, it will find another way.

+TODO: A picture with pipes and a plumber (connection manager) opening those pipes.